 Universal Evolutionary Patterns of Social Development

 Morgan proposed that there are seven stages of human progress toward civility.
 He labeled the stages — lower savagery, middle savagery, upper savagery, lower barbarism, middle barbarism, upper barbarism, and civilization.
 The “natives,” Morgan theorized, were still in a low stage of development through which all mankind must have passed in the long, slow centuries of their evolution toward civilization.
 His proposed path to civilization, for example, progressed from polygamy to monogamy, hunter and gatherer to agriculture, public land to private real estate, and expanded tribes to nuclear families, as signs of movement toward advanced economic and social organizations.
-It was this theory of universal evolutionary patterns of social development that seems to have stimulated Adolph Bandelier’s own thinking and further interest in studying the American Indians; however, Morgan’s theory, full of white European bias, was used for extensive cultural racism.
+It was this theory of universal evolutionary patterns of social development that seems to have stimulated Adolph Bandelier’s own thinking and further interest in studying the American Indians.
+That said, Morgan’s theory, full of white European bias, was used for extensive cultural stigmatization and skin-deep racism.

 To pinpoint the precise moment or event which marks the starting point of a man’s career can be a difficult task, depending on the historical figure.
 From a brief background of Adolph Bandelier, it is clear that his scholarly interests began in the early social relationships fostered by his family and friends.
 Professionally he was mired in the boring business of banking in Highland and he seemed to need other intellectual outlets.
 If Adolph’s decision to pursue anthropology over banking were most heavily influenced by his family and his relationship with Lewis Morgan, many questions arise: